My name is Sonya Moorhead.

 Some people call me Boo.

-I am originally from Northern Ireland and I have lived in the North of England for 20 years.
-I am now based between the UK and Co.
-Galway, Ireland.
+I am originally from Northern Ireland and I have lived in the North of England for over 20 years.
+I also regularly work in Ireland.

 Over the years I have developed strong values that I measure all my work against.